verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Birds born in a cage think flying is an illness.
 - [ ] My favourite animal is me.
 When I remember who the fuck I am.
 - [ ] If you really wanna spoil me, take me to a movie sometime.
+- [ ] Nothing makes a room feel emptier than wanting someone in it.